Skip to content

 Leasehold Improvements

-Leasehold improvements are improvements made by the lessee (for example, new buildings or improvements to existing structures, etc.).
-These improvements will revert to the lessor at the expiration of the lease.
-Moveable equipment or office furniture not attached to the leased property is not considered a leasehold improvement.
-Leasehold improvements do not have a residual value.
+Leasehold improvements are capital improvements made by a lessee to leased property that reverts to the lessor at the end of the lease term.
+Moveable equipment and furniture not affixed to the property are not considered leasehold improvements.

-Leasehold improvements are capitalized by the lessee and are amortized over the shorter of either:
+In accordance with GASB 87, Leasehold improvements are capitalized and amortized over the shorter of either: